bergenhem/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 ![dashboard-overview](images/dashboard-overview.png)

-The Music Dashboard is constructed as a single page app, built to have smooth transitions and high performance.
-Using the Sammy.js framework, the various pages of the application are routed through this framework and in ASP.NET MVC.
+The Music Dashboard is constructed as a single page app (SPA), built to have smooth transitions and high performance.
+Using the KendoUI SPA framework, the various pages of the application are routed through this framework and in ASP.NET MVC.

 ## Initializing the application in MVC